-As Congregational Development Coordinator, Neil is responsible for coordinating programs and initiatives in areas such as spiritual vitality, parish
+My husband, Jonathan, and I have three children: Lucille (14), Ruby Frances (12) and Theodore (8).
+Jonathan works for an international company.
+French is my second language; my family is learning it. such as spiritual vitality, parish health, stewardship, restorative practice, and fresh expressions of faith.
 In addition, he leads the Revive course, a structured program designed to help parishes refresh their spiritual practices and respond to contemporary challenges.
 Neil also serves as the Chair of the Resources for Mission committee of the Anglican Church of Canada, collaborating with stewardship and financial practitioners from across Canada.